timjogorman/RicherEventDescription/guidelines.md

 \ex.
 The boss said that we are working$_{\text{OVERLAP}}$ on it.

-Resist the temptation to mark these as BEFORE/OVERLAP (while past tense is often inferrable, we do not consider this to be proper \textquotedbl{}evidence\textquotedbl{}
+Resist the temptation to mark these as BEFORE/OVERLAP (while past tense is often inferrable, we do not consider this to be proper \textquotedbl{}evidence\textquotedbl{
 for BEFORE/OVERLAP: see section \ref{beforeover} for the allowable BEFORE/OVERLAP criteria.